ang9009/polaroids/README.md

 # polaroids

-A photo organization system consisting of a Discord bot that automatically uploads media to my Synology FileStation, and a website that displays this media.
+A photos/videos organization system consisting of a Discord bot that automatically uploads media to my Synology FileStation, and a website that displays this media.

 ## Setup